 16. Blog post

 Finally, in the text of your resume, you should link a short blog post describing some things you learned while working on this project.
-Dev.to is a great place to publish if you don’t have your own blog.
+Dev.to or Hashnode are great places to publish if you don’t have your own blog.

 And that’s the gist of it!
 For strategies, tools, and further challenges to help you get hired in cloud, check out the Cloud Resume Challenge book.